 As an Elections Official, the City Clerk administers federal, state and local procedures through which local government representatives are elected.
-The City Clerk assists candidates in meeting their legal responsibilities before, during and after an election.
-From election pre-planning to certification of election results and filing of final campaign disclosure documents, the City Clerk manages the process which forms the foundation of our democratic system of government.
+The City Clerk assists candidates in meeting their campaign responsibilities before, during and after an election.

-Election Times The City Council consists of 5 members elected at-large on a nonpartisan basis.
+Election Times The City Council consists of 5 members elected at-large (i.e. not district-based) on a nonpartisan basis.
 Elections are held the first Tuesday after the first Monday in November of even-numbered years.

 Terms of Office